Skip to main content

 Will I be able to select my own culminating project?

 The culminating project for each mentorship is determined after collaborating with your mentor.
-It may or may not include independent research that can be later submitted for publications, as publication is not the purpose of the mentorship experience.
+It will likely not include independent research that can be later submitted for publications, as publication is not the purpose of the mentorship experience.
 Once the mentorship begins, each mentor will define the parameters around the culminating experience.
 Mentors will be asking their mentees to participate in a culminating product that relates to the field of the mentorship focus.
 For example, a creative writing mentorship might include a final project of an anthology while a mentorship in nanoscience might include a paper or research related to the field.
-Therefore, after placement, it is up to the mentor and mentee to discuss a project that is appropriate for the experience, includes the mentor’s expertise that can be used to support the project, and is exciting to the mentee.
-The program is designed so that you are working together with your mentor to develop the project that you are excited about once the criteria have been shared by the mentor.
+After placement, it is up to the mentor and mentee to discuss a project that is appropriate for the experience, includes the mentor’s expertise that can be used to support the project, and is exciting to the mentee.
+The program is designed so that you are working together with your mentor to develop the project that you are excited about once the criteria has been shared by the mentor.

 Can I double up and use a high school course project as a project for this mentorship, too?